 - Add the minced garlic and fennel seeds.
 Cook until fragrant around 1 minute.

 - Add the ground beef and Italian sausage and cook until no pink remains.
-Drain excessive drippings leaving behind 3-4 Tbsp to cook the cabbage.
+Drain excessive drippings leaving behind 3-4 tablespoon to cook the cabbage.

 - Slice the cabbage into thin strips and remove the core.
 Add to the pot with the canned tomatoes, tomato sauce, sugar, Italian seasoning and red pepper flakes.